beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 <center><img src="./assets/fieldtester-no-location.png" alt="Fieldtester location failure"></center>

 #### ⚠️ IMPORTANT ⚠️
-In Field Tester Mode a backend server has to be setup as integration in the LoRaWAN server.
-Without this backend server, the Field Tester Mode does not work.
+In FieldTester Mode a backend server has to be setup as integration in the LoRaWAN server.
+Without this backend server, the FieldTester Mode does not work.
 More information about available backend solutions can be found in the [RAK10701 documentation](https://docs.rakwireless.com/Product-Categories/WisNode/RAK10701-P/Quickstart/#lorawan-network-servers-guide-for-rak10701-p-field-tester-pro)

 [Back to top](#content)